PhillipVoyle/json_h/README.md

 Using Streams
 -------------
-It's also possible to use JSON.h with C++ Streams, such as std::istream, and std::ostream.
+It's also possible to use json.h with C++ Streams, such as std::istream, and std::ostream.
 You can do so using ReadJSON and WriteJSON.
 You can even do so using std::cin and std::cout.